 This raises: “How is LLM used in technology?”
 Beyond chat, LLMs are shaping search, discovery, and decision-making by selecting which brands appear in AI-powered answers.

 To stay visible, brands must align with both SERP optimization and LLM visibility principles.
-Emerging AI assistants like KIVA show how structure, trust, and formatting decide what content gets surfaced.
+Emerging Autonomous marketing platform like Wellows show how structure, trust, and formatting decide what content gets surfaced.

-For lean teams, the AI SEO Agent for Startups solution offers a direct path to scale SEO with SERP + LLM optimization built-in.
+For lean teams, the AI search visibility for Startups solution offers a direct path to scale with SERP + LLM optimization built-in.

 Semrush research shows 13% of U.S. searches display AI summaries, 88% targeting informational queries.
 Structured content is no longer optional—it’s essential.